Niger entry requirements for Luxembourg passport holders

 Visa application

-You need a visa before arriving in Niger.
-Apply at the Nigerien embassy or consulate in your country of residence — there is no eVisa or visa on arrival for Luxembourg passport holders.
-Processing takes 5–10 working days; submit your passport, two photos, a completed application form, and a letter of invitation or hotel booking.Niger MFA visa infoRequired
+Luxembourg passport holders need a visa before traveling to Niger.
+Apply at the nearest Nigerien embassy or consulate — there is no online eVisa system.
+Processing takes 5–10 business days; submit your passport, two photos, and a completed application form.Check embassy detailsRequired

 Valid passport